Constitution of Indonesia: The writing

 The Japanese invaded the Dutch East Indies in 1942, defeated the Dutch colonial regime, and occupied it for the duration of World War II.
-The territory then fell under the jurisdiction of the Japanese Southern Expeditionary Army Group (南方軍, Nanpō gun), based in Saigon, Vietnam.
+Soon after, the territory then fell under the jurisdiction of the Japanese Southern Expeditionary Army Group (南方軍, Nanpō gun), based in Saigon, Vietnam.
 The Japanese divided the territory into three military government regions, based on the largest islands: Sumatra was under the Japanese 25th Army, Java under the Japanese 16th Army and East Indonesia (the eastern islands), including part of Borneo (Sarawak and Sabah were under the Japanese 38th Army) was under the Imperial Japanese Navy.
 As the Japanese military position became increasingly untenable, especially after their defeat at the Battle of Leyte Gulf in October 1944, more and more native Indonesians were appointed to official positions in the occupation administration.

 On 1 March 1945, the 16th Army established the Investigating Committee for Preparatory Work for Independence (Badan Penyelidik Usaha Persiapan Kemerdekaan (BPUPK)), for Java.
 The 25th Army later established a BPUPK for Sumatra.
 No such organisation existed for the remainder of the East Indies.

 The BPUPK in Java, when established, consisted of 62 members, but there were 68 in the second session.
 It was chaired by Radjiman Wedyodiningrat (1879–1951).
 The future president Sukarno and vice-president Mohammad Hatta were among its members.
 It met in the building that had been used by the Dutch colonial quasi-parliament, the Volksraad ("People's Council") in central Jakarta.
 It held two sessions, 29 May – 1 June and 10–17 July 1945.
 The first session discussed general matters, including the philosophy of the state for future independent Indonesia, Pancasila, which future president Sukarno outlined in a speech on 1 June.

 During the recess between the two BPUPK sessions, a Committee of Nine (Panitia Sembilan) comprising Sukarno, Hatta, Yamin, Maramis, Soebardjo, Wahid Hasjim, Muzakkir, Agus Salim and Abikoesno reformulated Sukarno's Pancasila in to a preamble for the future constitution.
 This later became known as the Jakarta Charter.
 This was something of a compromise, and included an obligation for Muslims to follow Sharia (Islamic law).
 In the second session, which opened on 10 July, a committee of 19 people produced a provisional constitution.
 They were: